 Read Their Bios

-The bachelor’s degree in Exceptional Needs: Intense Intervention consists of 120 credits with emphasis on instructing students with moderate to severe disabilities, including multiple disabilities.
+The bachelor’s degree in Exceptional Needs: Hearing Impairments consists of 100 credits with emphasis on instructing students with moderate to severe hearing impairments.
 You will gain valuable field experience prior to student teaching working with students in both elementary and secondary school settings.

 - Assessment in Special Education